Public Records Access Policy

 If a request for a very large number of records is made, and it is determined that it cannot be provided within 30 working days without disrupting other organizational responsibilities, a reasonable effort shall be made to reach an agreement concerning the production or inspection of the records.
 Where practical and cost-effective, all requests for information will be provided in common electronic formats.

-- If requested, an estimate of the charges will be provided prior to supplying the records requested.
+- If requested, an estimate of the charges will be provided before supplying the requested records.

 - If money is owed from a previous public record request that has remained unpaid for more than 30 days, the City of Pelham may require payment of the past-due bill before responding to a new public records request.